gortonator/bsds-6650/assignments-2021/Assignment-2.md

 When creating your instance, don't choose backup or mirroring options - this will save $$s.Turn on monitor though - it will be useful.

-Also - see the discussion at the end of this assugnment about Burst Mode - tl;dr choosing 'Provisioned SSD' is probably wise.
+Also - see the discussion at the end of this assignment about Burst Mode - tl;dr choosing 'Provisioned SSD' is probably wise.
 You can read more about [burst mode here](https://aws.amazon.com/blogs/database/understanding-burst-vs-baseline-performance-with-amazon-rds-and-gp2/) and

 Think carefully about the schema design as you need to support an insert-heavy workload.